A Bodhisattva's Garland of Gems

 (18) (There,) let me always be stable with my Buddha-figure

-And whenever a feeling of laziness or exhaustion arises,
+And whenever a feeling of laziness or the draw of entertainment arises,

 Let me enumerate my own shortcomings